Aircraft carrier: Postwar era

-Modern navies that operate such aircraft carriers treat them as capital ships of fleets, a role previously held by the sailing galleons, frigates and ships-of-the-line and later steam or diesel powered battleships.
+Modern navies that operate such aircraft carriers treat them as capital ships of fleets, a role previously held by the galleons, ships-of-the-line and battleships.
 This change took place during World War II in response to air power becoming a significant factor in warfare, driven by the superior range, flexibility and effectiveness of carrier-launched aircraft.
 Following the war, carrier operations continued to increase in size and importance, and along with, carrier designs also increased in size and ability.
-Some of these larger carriers, dubbed by the media as "supercarriers", displacing 75,000 tonnes or greater, have become the pinnacle of carrier development.
+Some of these larger carriers, dubbed by the media as "supercarriers", displacing 75,000 tons or greater, have become the pinnacle of carrier development.
 Some are powered by nuclear reactors and form the core of a fleet designed to operate far from home.
 Amphibious assault ships, such as the Wasp and Mistral classes, serve the purpose of carrying and landing Marines, and operate a large contingent of helicopters for that purpose.
 Also known as "commando carriers" or "helicopter carriers", many have the capability to operate VSTOL aircraft.

 The threatening role of aircraft carriers has a place in modern asymmetric warfare, like the gunboat diplomacy of the past.
 Carriers also facilitate quick and precise projections of overwhelming military power into such local and regional conflicts.

 Lacking the firepower of other warships, carriers by themselves are considered vulnerable to attack by other ships, aircraft, submarines, or missiles.
-Therefore, an aircraft carrier is generally accompanied by a number of other ships to provide protection for the relatively unwieldy carrier, to carry supplies and perform other support services, and to provide additional offensive capabilities.
-The resulting group of ships is often termed a battle group, carrier group, carrier battle group or carrier strike group.
+Therefore, an aircraft carrier is generally accompanied by a number of other ships to provide protection for the relatively unwieldy carrier, to carry supplies, re-supply (Many carriers are self-sufficient and will supply their escorts) and perform other support services, and to provide additional offensive capabilities.
+The resulting group of ships is often termed a carrier strike group, battle group, carrier group, or carrier battle group.

 There is a view among some military pundits that modern anti-ship weapons systems, such as torpedoes and missiles, or even ballistic missiles with nuclear warheads have made aircraft carriers and carrier groups too vulnerable for modern combat.